 To date, OncoSec’s immunotherapy platform, ImmunoPulse™, focuses on the delivery of DNA-based interleukin-12 (IL-12), a naturally occurring protein with immune-stimulating functions.
 The treatment is designed to produce a controlled, localized expression of IL-12 in the tumor microenvironment, which in turn, enables the immune system to target and attack tumors throughout the body.

-OncoSec is currently investigating ImmunoPulse™ IL-12 for treatment of metastatic melanoma, head and neck cancer, and triple negative breast cancer.
+OncoSec is currently investigating ImmunoPulse™ IL-12 for treatment of metastatic melanoma and triple negative breast cancer.
 As the company continues to evaluate ImmunoPulse™ IL-12 in these current indications, OncoSec is developing new immune-targeting agents, investigating additional tumor indications, and evaluating combination-based immunotherapy approaches.